nsw logo NSW Government

 The workplace exposure standard (WES) for welding fumes (not otherwise classified) has been reduced from an 8-hour time-weighted average (TWA) of 5 mg/m³ to 1 mg/m³.
 This change aims to better protect workers from the health risks associated with welding fumes.

-Due to welding processes generating a variety of metals and gases, the respective exposure standard for that particular chemical must not be exceeded.
-Refer to the Workplace exposure standards for airborne contaminants which are listed on the Safe Work Australia website and its Hazardous Chemical Information System (HCIS).
+Due to welding processes generating a variety of metal fumes and gases, the respective exposure standard for that particular chemical must also not be exceeded.
+Refer to the Workplace exposure standards page for more information.

 Welding fumes and the UV radiation emitted during welding are classified as Group 1 carcinogens, meaning they are known to cause cancer in humans.
-This classification comes from the International Agency for Research on Cancer (IARC) to help workers understand the importance of safety measures while welding.
+This classification comes from the International Agency for Research on Cancer (IARC) emphasising the importance of eliminating and minimising exposure to welding fumes.

-To protect against the risks of welding fumes, it's essential to follow the welding hierarchy of control.
+To protect against the risks of welding fumes, it's essential to follow the hierarchy of controls.
+It will often be necessary to use more than one control measure where the risk cannot be eliminated.

 Eliminate exposure